sligodave/sublime_remote_open/README.md

 * Configuration to allow server to run automatically on startup of Sublime Text.
 * Configuration to allow the server to time out after period of inactivity.
-* Allow the remote server to specify a complete directory to open.
-* Submit to Sublime Text Package Control
+* Awaiting Sublime Package Control Approval, will update instructions as needed.

 ## Copyright and license
 Copyright 2013 David Higgins